-We are focused on significantly expanding our capabilities. the next four years.
+We are focused on significantly expanding our capabilities.
+One key trend we are seeing is the increasing focus on cre- We have been executing a growth plan that aims to double the next four years.
 We will continue building on our core areas-formulation, analytical stability, process development, and scale-up-and further enhance our new service offering, contract manufacturing oversight.
 Our ability to help clients find and oversee commercial manufacturing sites has become an integral part of our strategy.